Inedo/inedo-docs/Content/proget/api/security/groups/list-members.md

 order: 6
 ---

-*List Group Members* is available as a `pgutil` command, and will return the list of group members assigned to a specified group.
+*List Group Members* is available as a `pgutil` command, and will return the list of group members assigned to a specified Group.

-:::(Info) (🚀 Quick Example: Listing members in a group with pgutil) This example lists all group members assigned to the group `Developers`
+:::(Info) (🚀 Quick Example: Listing members in a Group with pgutil) This example lists all group members assigned to the Group `Developers`

 ```bash
 pgutil security groups members list --name=Developers